 Before submitting your email address or other personal information online, you need to be sure that the privacy of that information will be protected.
-To protect your identity and prevent an attacker from easily accessing additional information about you, avoid providing certain personal information such as your birth date and social security number online.
+To protect your identity and prevent an attacker from easily accessing additional information about you, be cautious about providing your birth date, Social Security number, or other personal information online.

 How do you know if your privacy is being protected?

-- Evidence that your information is being encrypted – To protect attackers from hijacking your information, any personal information submitted online should be encrypted so that it can only be read by the appropriate recipient.
+- Evidence that your information is being encrypted – To prevent attackers from stealing your personal information, online submissions should be encrypted so that it can only be read by the appropriate recipient.
 Many sites use Secure Sockets Layer (SSL) or Hypertext Transport Protocol Secure (HTTPS).
 A lock icon in the bottom right corner of the window indicates that your information will be encrypted.
-(See Understanding Website Certificates for more information).
+(See Understanding Website Certificates for more information.)
 Some sites also indicate whether the data is encrypted when it is stored.
-If data is encrypted in transit but stored insecurely, an attacker who is able to break into the vendor's system could access your personal information.
+If data is encrypted in transit but stored non-securely, an attacker who is able to break into the vendor's system could access your personal information.

 What additional steps can you take to protect your privacy?

-- Do business with credible companies - Before supplying any information online, consider the answers to the following questions: do you trust the business? is it an established organization with a credible reputation? does the information on the site suggest that there is a concern for the privacy of user information? is there legitimate contact information provided?
+- Do business with credible companies.
+Before supplying any information online, consider the answers to the following questions: Do you trust the business?
+Is it an established organization with a credible reputation?
+Does the information on the site suggest that there is a concern for the privacy of user information?
+Is legitimate contact information provided?
 If you answered “No” to any of these questions, avoid doing business online with these companies.

-- Take advantage of options to limit exposure of private information - Default options on certain websites may be chosen for convenience, not for security.
+- Take advantage of options to limit exposure of private information.
+Default options on certain websites may be chosen for convenience, not for security.
 For example, avoid allowing a website to remember your password.
 If your password is stored, your profile and any account information you have provided on that site is readily available if an attacker gains access to your computer.
 Also, evaluate your settings on websites used for social networking.
-The nature of those sites is to share information, but you can restrict access to limit who can see what (see Staying Safe on Social Network Sites for more information).
+The nature of those sites is to share information, but you can restrict access to limit who can see what.
+(See Staying Safe on Social Network Sites for more information.)